openhab/org.openhab.ui.habmin/README.md

 ![Item Config Screen](https://raw.github.com/wiki/cdjackson/HABmin/habmin_itemconfig.png)

-_HABmin_ interfaces to OpenHAB through the REST interface.
-In its current state, the openHAB REST interfaces do not support configuration and as such work with _HABmin_ is inevitably closely linked to the definition of these interfaces within the openHAB project.
+_HABmin_ interfaces to OpenHAB through a RESTful style interface - this is implemented as a separate bundle to the openHAB REST interfaces that support the standard user interface.

 ![Sitemap Config Screen](https://raw.github.com/wiki/cdjackson/HABmin/habmin_sitemap.png)

-In addition to the REST interface, it is imperative to define files that describe the configurable features of OpenHAB.
-These files describe the configuration required for a binding or an item and are used within openHAB and exposed through the REST interface.
+In addition to the REST interface, it is possible to define files that describe the configurable features of OpenHAB.
+These files describe the configuration required for a binding or an item and are used within openHAB and exposed through the _HABmin_ REST interface.
 The files are defined in XML format and are not directly accessed by _HABmin_.

 ![Graph Screen](https://raw.github.com/wiki/cdjackson/HABmin/habmin_graph.png)

-While _HABmin_ is a supporting project to OpenHAB,  providing access to OpenHAB's features, since the existing REST interface does not support most of the functionality required by _HABmin_, _HABmin_ may drive this part of openHAB to some extent.
-It is also expected that as functionality is added to OpenHAB, _HABmin_ will need to have its backend modified to reflect the final interfaces implemented in OpenHAB.
+While _HABmin_ is a supporting project to OpenHAB,  providing access to openHAB's features, since the existing REST interface does not support most of the functionality required by _HABmin_, _HABmin_ may drive this part of openHAB to some extent.
+It is also expected that as functionality is added to openHAB, _HABmin_ will need to have its backend modified to reflect the final interfaces implemented in openHAB.

 ![Binding Config Screen](https://raw.github.com/wiki/cdjackson/HABmin/habmin_bindingconfig.png)